StevenLomon/master-thesis-spotify-airflow-etl/README.md

 ## Description
 My master thesis project!
 It was worked on for just under a month were 20 days were put aside for the actual implementation of the project and the rest for writing the thesis and presenting it.

-## Technologies used and Architecture
+## Technologies used and project architecture
 * Amazon EC2
 * PostgreSQL
 * Apache Airflow